-How to keep your Christmas tree fresh for longer
+How to keep your Christmas tree fresh

 Just a few days of the heat being cracked up and a bit of neglect can be all it takes to dry out your fresh tree.
 We at LÖV have done some research and compiled the best tips for making sure that your tree looks alive and well on Christmas morning (or evening, depending on when you celebrate).